flynn6502/weather/README.md

 # Weather
-This app uses the OpenWeather API to check the weather for a given city.
+This app uses the OpenWeatherMap API to check the weather for a given city.